Ewelti/EuroAquaticMacroInverts/README.md

 -meta-analysis models to get overall trend for each metric (Trend ~ 1 + (1|study_ID) + (1|Country)
 -models with drivers for each metric trend (2 step model) -moving window analysis
--models with drivers for each metric each year (1 step model)

 HPC analysis:
 Scripts for the analysis based on the HPC to be run as follows